techidaily/site-facebook/source/_posts/building-a-community-around-your-brand-increase-likesshares-on-fb.md

  As you can see, the times vary depending on who you listen to.
 The best course of action is to try posting at different times and take your cues from the engagement you receive.

  But if you want to be more accurate, use Facebook insights to determine when to post.
-This will[increase engagement on your Facebook posts](https://www.makeuseof.com/how-to-increase-facebook-engagement-posts/) .
+This will [increase engagement on your Facebook posts](https://www.makeuseof.com/how-to-increase-facebook-engagement-posts/) .

 ## How Frequently You Should Post on Facebook?